ThemeToggle

 Styling

-The ThemeToggle component uses dedicated CSS defined in ../../styles/components/ThemeToggle.css
+The ThemeToggle component uses dedicated CSS defined in ../../styles/components/ThemeToggle.css with:

 Integration with ThemeContext